PacketX/GRISM-XML/docs/chain.md

 ```

 ### fid
-Defines filter id.
+Defines packets pass through filter id.
 It has a start tag &lt;fid&gt; and an end tag &lt;/fid&gt;.
 #### Attribute
 | Attribute | Description | Type | Default \(\* must have\) |
 |---|---|---|---|